 The Misuse of Drugs Act (MDA) divides drugs into three classes as follows:

 These include: cocaine and crack, ecstasy, MDMA (added in Jan 2021 sentencing guidelines – see below), heroin, LSD, methadone, methamphetamine (crystal meth), fresh and prepared magic mushrooms.

 These include: amphetamine (not methamphetamine), barbiturates, codeine, ketamine, synthetic cannabinoids such as Spice and cannabis (medicinal cannabis is now legal in the UK and can be prescribed by specialist doctors from 1st November 2018).
 GBL and GHB (From April 2021).Synthetic Cannabinoid Receptor Agonists _SCRAs (added in Jan 2021 sentencing guidelines – see below).
 All cathinone derivatives, including mephedrone, methylone, methedrone and MDPV were brought under control as Class B substances in 2010.

-These include: anabolic steroids, minor tranquillisers or benzodiazepines, GBL and GHB, khat and BZP.
+These include: anabolic steroids, minor tranquillisers or benzodiazepines, khat and BZP.

 Class A drugs are treated by the law as the most dangerous.
 Offences under the Misuse of Drugs Act can include: